AI in Contract Management for Danish Culpa Liability

 Danish law upholds freedom of contract, allowing parties to customize terms and even limit liability.
 However, this freedom is not absolute.
 Liability exclusions rarely protect against intentional misconduct or gross negligence.
 In other words, culpa cannot be entirely contracted away.
 Courts override this freedom when one party has demonstrated bad faith or blatant carelessness.

-For proactive risk control, legal teams increasingly rely on AI contract review tools to scan agreements and detect missing or inconsistent liability wording.
-This automation reinforces compliance and ensures fair balance between risk and accountability before any deal is executed.
+For proactive risk control, legal teams increasingly rely on the AI Contract Review module to scan agreements against their playbook and detect missing or inconsistent liability wording, with one-click tracked-change fixes.
+AI does the work — not just talks about it — so risk and accountability stay in balance before any deal is executed.

 Even with contractual freedom, Danish law always places a floor beneath liability: negligence and intent remain inescapable grounds for culpa responsibility.